acreskeyMoz/R_tools/README.md

 • Copy your root `browsertime-results` into `experiment/data`

     The name of the folder in which the browsertime.json resides is used as the 'mode'.
-    This is a variation (e.g. a browser, preference change, etc).
+    This is a test variation (e.g. a browser, preference change, etc).
   ```
      ├── data
      │   │   └── browsertime-results